IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

       Wait for few mintutes for policies to be setup in the ACM hub cluster and managed cluster(s)

       Confirm the status (i.e. Compliance) of `policy-integrity-shield` in the ACM hub cluster.
 You can find `policy-integrity-shield` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity-shield` means that `policy-integrity-shield` is also created in an ACM managed cluster(s).
 This will trigger the deployment of Integrity Shield operator to an ACM managed cluster(s), in the target namespace specified in the `policy-integrity-shield`.

-      c) Enable Integrity Verifiier protection in an ACM managed cluster (GitOps).

-      After confirming compliance status of `policy-integrity-shield` in the ACM hub cluster, you can enable Integrity Shield protection in an ACM managed cluster(s) as follows.

-      Change the `complianceType` configuration for `integrity-cr-policy` from `mustnothave` to `musthave` in `policy-integrity-shield.yaml` in the directory `policy-collection/community/CM-Configuration-Management/` of the cloned GitHub repository.

-      The following example shows the `complianceType` configuration for `integrity-cr-policy` changed from `mustnothave` to `musthave`.

-      ```
-        - objectDefinition:
-          apiVersion: policy.open-cluster-management.io/v1
-          kind: ConfigurationPolicy
-          metadata:
-            name: integrity-cr-policy
-          spec:
-            remediationAction: enforce
-            severity: high
-            namespaceSelector:
-              exclude: ["kube-*"]
-              include: ["integrity-shield-operator-system"]
-            object-templates:
-            - complianceType: musthave <<CHANGED FROM mustnothave>>
-              objectDefinition:
-                apiVersion: apis.integrityshield.io/v1alpha1
-                kind: IntegrityShield
-                metadata:
-                  name: integrity-shield-server
-                spec:
-                  logger:
-                    image: quay.io/open-cluster-management/integrity-shield-logging:0.1.0
-                  server:
-                    image: quay.io/open-cluster-management/integrity-shield-server:0.1.0
-      ```
-      Commit the above configuration change in `policy-integrity-shield.yaml` to `policy-collection` GitHub repository.

-      Once the updated `policy-integrity-shield` in the GitHub repository is synced by ACM hub cluster, Integrity Shield protection in an ACM managed cluster(s) will be enabled.
-You can confirm this by the compliance status of `policy-integrity-shield` in the ACM hub cluster.
+Finally this will enable Integrity Shield protection in an ACM managed cluster(s).
+You can confirm this by the compliance status of policy-integrity-shield in the ACM hub cluster.

       After enabling Integrity Shield protection, if you need to make changes to any ACM policy deployed in an ACM managed cluster(s), you will need to follow the steps describe below.

 ## Steps for signing an ACM Policy